scriptPilot/backup-to-google-drive/README.md

 ## Notes

-- To force updates, change the ident definition
+- To force updates, change the ident definition (in more then one place maybe)